Fellowship-of-the-Bus/tdtd/README.md

 ## Installation
 There are two recommended options for running this game.

 1. Download one of the pre-built executable JAR files under [releases].
-Run by either double clicking the JAR file or entering the command `java -jar <jar-name>` on the commandline.
+Run it by either double-clicking the JAR file or entering the command `java -jar <jar-name>` on the command line.
 2. Build from source.
-The easiest way to do so is to use [sbt]
+The easiest way to do so is to use [sbt]:
     1. Install sbt.
-    2. Run sbt from the commandline.
+    2. Run sbt from the command line in the project root directory.
     3. At the prompt, type `run`.

 ## Controls: